 Ahoy, there, Matey!
 Most unique among activities for the young is a pirate cruise aboard the Sea Gypsy.
 If your little one is intrigued by pirate lore, this is a must.
 The pirate cruise out of Manteo allows youngsters the chance to dress as a pirate, go to sea on a pirate ship, and participate in a battle with water cannons.
 Children will talk about this for weeks after their experience.
 Pirate Adventures of the Outer Banks.
 Make reservations soon!
-(Of course, parents welcome; bring camera.)
+(Of course, parents welcome; bring a camera.)

 For those who prefer adventure under the sea, you must visit the North Carolina Aquarium.
 People of all ages who stand in front of the glass-walled aquarium eye to eye with sharks, sea turtles, and assorted fish, all have a child-like wonder on their faces.
 Children enjoy the pool where they can touch live sea creatures such as starfish and horseshoe crabs.
 There are numerous other interesting displays and interactive activities for the family.
 Take time to dig in the fossil pit - a found relic is a true treasure.
 This makes a wonderful excursion on a rainy day or when little ones have simply tired of the beach.
 Available year round in Manteo.

 A large variety of putt-putt golf courses are available for the aspiring golf pro.
 Select your lucky color golf ball, get the right length club, and then putt away!
-Most venues offer multiple courses with holes of varying challenge.
-It's sometimes hard to concentrate on your game when the cannons bellow from a nearby pirate ship, or giant dinosaurs stare at you from every direction (watch out for those teeth on the T-Rex!), or strange aliens seem to come alive around you.
+Most venues offer multiple courses with holes of varying challenges.
+It's sometimes hard to concentrate on your game when the cannons bellow from a nearby pirate ship or giant dinosaurs stare at you from every direction (watch out for those teeth on the T-Rex!), or strange aliens seem to come alive around you.
 Some of the sites offer more than just golf: ride through the mountains on a mining train, demonstrate your skill at arcades, or dig for treasure.
 Enough variety exists that you should plan to visit a different golf course each day.
-Save your score cards to track your progress during the week.
+Save your scorecards to track your progress during the week.

 Bicycling is a popular past time on the Outer Banks.
 You can bring your own bikes, or you can rent bicycles from one of several bike shops and equipment rental companies on the island.
-While we we advise you not to bike along the Bypass (Hwy 158), pedaling along the bike paths on the Beach Road (NC 12) or Old Oregon Inlet Road is a nice way to experience the ambiance of our sea coast area while riding between ocean front and ocean facing properties.
+While we advise you not to bike along the Bypass (Hwy 158), pedaling along the bike paths on the Beach Road (NC 12) or Old Oregon Inlet Road is a nice way to experience the ambiance of our seacoast area while riding between oceanfront and ocean-facing properties.
 Serious bikers can travel up to 100 miles from one end of the barrier islands to the other with several opportunities to pull over and rest or enjoy the views along the way.
 For a slow-paced family ride without worries about vehicular traffic, park at the Wright Brothers Airport and enjoy the multi-use path that winds around the park area.
 Remember, ride right, wear a helmet, and watch out for sandy spots along paths and roadways.
 Whether you pedal for pleasure or performance, have lots of fun!

 Of course, you know about walking along the shoreline searching for treasures thrown up by the ocean.
 However, we also have many inland and sound side hiking spots where you can discover treasures of air, land, and sea.